baden03/t-minus-countdown/readme.txt

 1. Plugin options page with Custom CSS section

 == Changelog ==

+= 2.3.19 =
+* updated CSS to deal with omit-weeks and trip dash issues

 = 2.3.18 =
 * rebuilt method of keeping countdown timer in sync